mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/git.md

 When using multiple [configuration methods]({{ site.baseurl }}{% link _pages/guide/user/02.introduction/configuration-methods.md %}) or customizing [presets]({{ site.baseurl }}{% link _pages/guide/user/04.configuration-presets/index.md %}), these values must be inherited or overridden as a whole.
 Overriding single values and inheriting others is not supported for this type of configuration option so when they are re-declared at one configuration level, all inherited values from those configuration methods with lower precedence are suppressed.
 {: .notice--warning}

+### Limitations

+Nyx uses external libraries to connect to remotes and so inherits their limitations.
+These libraries are:

+* [JSch (mwiede's fork)](https://github.com/mwiede/jsch) and [JGit](https://www.eclipse.org/jgit/) for the Java (Gradle) version
+* [go-git](https://github.com/go-git/go-git) and [ssh](https://pkg.go.dev/golang.org/x/crypto/ssh) for the Go (command line) version

+The limitations coming from those libraries may show up, for example:

+* in case of unsupported key algorithms and formats (when using SSH keys)
+* in case of unsupported JVM versions (for the Java version)
+* when files are not found at their usual locations (i.e. `~/.ssh`, when using SSH keys)

+Other limitations may be due to remote end services.

+In case you notice some errors or unexpected behavior please make sure it's not due to the above libraries.

 ### Credentials

 #### Using tokens